CraneStation/wasmtime-wasi/docs/WASI-capabilities.md

 When the reference-types proposal lands, references will be unforgeable, and will likely subsume the current integer-based APIs, at the WASI API layer.

+## Static vs dynamic capabilities.

+There are two levels of capabilities that we can describe: static and dynamic.

+The static capabilities of a wasm module are its imports.
+These essentially declare the set of "rights" the module itself will be able to request.
+An important caveat though is that this doesn't consider capabilities which may be passed into an instance at runtime.

+The dynamic capabilities of a wasm module are a set of boolean values associated with a file descriptor, indicating individual "rights".
+This includes things like the right to read, or to write, using a given file descriptor.

 ## Filesystem rules.

 It happens that integer indices representing capabilities is same thing that